-Because our Board of Directors consists of four independent directors, who are on all of our Board Committees, and our Chief Executive Officer, risk oversight is generally handled by our entire Board of Directors, although certain risk oversight areas such as internal control and compensation are handled by our Audit Committee and Compensation Committee, respectively.
+Because our Board of Directors consists of four independent directors, who are on all of our Board Committees, and two non-independent directors, our Chief Executive Officer and Mr. Myer, risk oversight is generally handled by our entire Board of Directors, although certain risk oversight areas such as internal control and compensation are handled by our Audit Committee and Compensation Committee, respectively.